Cong accuses Irani, BJP MPs of heckling Sonia | Politics

 The Congress on Thursday accused BJP MPs of subjecting its president Sonia Gandhi to ''brutal heckling, verbal assault and physical intimidation'' in the Lok Sabha and some MPs demanded an apology from Prime Minister Narendra Modi.

 Sources said Congress leaders also met Lok Sabha Speaker Om Birla demanding action against Union minister Smriti Irani and other BJP MPs.
-The speaker told them to give it in writing and he will look into their complaint, they said.
+The speaker told them to give it in writing and he will look into their complaint, they said, adding the party later submitted a letter to Birla seeking his intervention in sending the matter to the privilege committee.

 Several Congress leaders, including Mallikarjun Kharge and Jairam Ramesh, spoke out as the face-off between their president and Irani in the Lok Sabha chamber added to the already raging row over party leader Adhir Ranjan Chowdhury referring to President Droupadi Murmu as 'rashtrapatni'.
 The remark on India's first tribal president drew a fresh battleline between the Congress and the BJP, which demanded an apology from Sonia Gandhi.
 As the Lok Sabha adjourned soon after 12 noon, Gandhi walked across to the treasury benches and sought to know from BJP member Rama Devi why she was dragged into the issue.